🔦 Highlights

 added QmXMrFfZ9zHLZKN7xP2dX76YFFhvBJsQkd4fLnTDkyR31Q gif

-Ok, no big changes there aside from the new options, buuut, now when you list directory contents you get Mode
+Ok, no big changes there aside from the new options, buuut, now when you list directory contents you get Mode and Mtime info:

 $ jsipfs ls QmXMrFfZ9zHLZKN7xP2dX76YFFhvBJsQkd4fLnTDkyR31Q -v